 If consequences are logical, given as privately as possible and explained, pupils are more likely to learn from their mistakes.
 Furthermore, they are more likely to learn and acquire internal discipline1 rather than rely on external discipline 2 to make sure their behaviour is satisfactory.

-The next section outlines what we do to foster good and over and above behaviour as well as the consequences for difficult and dangerous behaviour at different times during the school day.
+The next section outlines what we do to foster good and over and above behaviour as well as the consequences for behaviours that challenge and harm at different times during the school day.

 Behaviour during lesson time